Surya Bhedi Pranayama

 - Surya Bhedi Pranayam is a very effective practice done during sunrise and sunset.

-- Kindly choose a very hygienic and open place to practice it.
+- Please choose a clean and well-ventilated area to practice in.

-- One should always practice Suryabhedi Pranayama with an empty stomach.
-So, it would practice for 5-10 minutes.
+- It is recommended to practice Suryabhedi Pranayama on an empty stomach.
+So, it would be practiced for 5-10 minutes.

 - Bring all the eye to Prana’s energy.
 Close the left nostril with your fingers.

-- Take a deep breath with the right nostril and retain breath in the diaphragm.
+- Take a deep breath through the right nostril and retain breath in the diaphragm.

-- To practice Jalandhar and Mool bandha simultaneously, the most amount possible.
+- To practice Jalandhar and Mool bandha simultaneously, as much as possible.

 - Practice exhalation through the left nostril in an exceedingly deep manner.